ibm-cloud-docs/dr-automation-powervs/FAQs.md

 2. Open the `/etc/drautomation.json` file in a text editor.
 3. Update the proxy IP and port details as required.
+4. Run the following command to delete stale entries if exist.
+   > ```rm -f /var/ksys/config/ksys_configured.txt```
-4. Save the file and reboot the node.
+5. Save the file and reboot the node.

 When the system reboots, it automatically attempts to recreate the cluster with the updated proxy configuration.